 The strong signal of valley symmetry breaking favors the onset of a pairing instability in which the electrons with opposite spin projection in the Cooper pairs live in different valleys.
-In the weak coupling regime, this is usually understood following the original Kohn-Luttinger mechanism, as the Fermi lines become highly distorted, leading to anisotropic screening and attraction in some of the interaction channels.
+The origin of this effect lies in the complementary charge distributions of the states attached to opposite valleys, which favor the reduction of the Coulomb repulsion.

-In this paper, however, we have adopted an alternative point of view.
-We have shown how the condensation of Cooper pairs takes place in the strong-coupling regime, starting from a flat band and no Fermi line.
-Key factors in this mechanism are the complementary charge distributions of the states attached to different valleys, as well as the existence of zero entanglement-entropy many-body states, which are immune to the hybridization with the rest of Slater-determinant states under the strong Coulomb interaction.
-It would be interesting to study whether a similar mechanism may operate in other moir\'e systems like twisted bilayer graphene, which could explain some distinctive experimental features like the doping dependence of the superconductivity or the strong binding of the Cooper pairs.
+Although we deal with a strong-coupling approach, we can still draw a connection with the conventional BCS theory of superconductivity.
+Superconducting instabilities are usually discussed within the Bethe-Salpeter equation in the Cooper channel.
+Irrespective of the pairing mechanism, the critical temperature is then given by $k_BT_c=\Lambda_ce^{-1/\lambda}$, where $\Lambda_c$ denotes the energy scale of the pairing mechanism and $\lambda$ is the pairing strength.
+In the case of a purely electronic Kohn-Luttinger mechanism, the superconducting instability arises from the distortion of the Fermi lines, which leads to anisotropic screening and attraction in some of the interaction channels\cite{Kohn65,Baranov92}. $\Lambda_c$ is then related to the bandwidth and $\lambda$ corresponds to the absolute value of the most negative eigenvalue of the Cooper-pair vertex.